MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md

 If you're creating your first dataflow, you can also select the **Create a dataflow** button.

 ### Standard dataflows versions

+> [!NOTE]
+> We encourage Power Platform dataflow users to migrate from standard V1 dataflows to standard V2 dataflows.
+Standard V1 dataflows are on a path to discontinued support in the near future.
+For more information about migrating to standard V2 dataflows, go to [Migrate a standard V1 dataflow to a standard V2 dataflow](migrate-standard-v1-to-v2-dataflow.md).

 We've been working on significant updates to standard dataflows to improve their performance and reliability.
 These improvements will eventually be available to all standard dataflows.
 But in the interim, we differentiate between existing standard dataflows (version 1) and new standard dataflows (version 2) by adding a version indicator in Power Apps.